tanu348282/Expense-Calculator/Expense calculator/Readme.md

 - Amount Each Person Has to Pay
 - Results saved in `expenses.txt`

-## ▶️ Example Run
-Enter the Flat Rent = 20000
-Enter the Grocery Amount = 5000
-Enter the Total Water Bill Amount = 1000
-Enter the Total Electricity Units Spent = 300
-Enter the Charge per Unit = 10
-Enter the Number of Persons Living In Flat = 4

-### Output:
-Expense Breakdown
-Rent:50000.0
-Grocery: 23000.0
-Water Bill:  8000.0
-Electricity Bill: 3850.0
-Total Expense: 84850.0

-Each person has to pay = 14141.666666666666

 🚀 How to Run
 1. Make sure Python 3 is installed